2024–25 Clemson Tigers men's basketball team

 The Tigers finished the season 27–7 and 18–2 in ACC play to finish in a tie for second place.
 As the third seed in the 2025 ACC tournament earned a bye into Quarterfinals where they defeated sixth seed SMU.
 In the Semifinals they could not avenge a regular season loss to Louisville as they lost by three points.
 They received an at-large bid to the NCAA Tournament.
 The Tigers were a five-seed in the Midwest regional.
-They were upset 69–67 by twevlve-seed McNeese in the First Round.
+They were upset 69–67 by twelve-seed McNeese in the First Round.
 The Tigers mounted a comeback after being down 31–13 at halftime of the game, but they fell just short.

 Previous season

 The Tigers finished the season 24–12 and 11–9 in ACC play to finish in a three-way tie for fifth place.
 As the sixth seed in the ACC tournament, were defeated by Boston College in the Second Round.
 They earned an at-large bid to the NCAA tournament and were placed as the sixth seed in the West region.
 They defeated eleventh seed New Mexico in the First Round, third seed Baylor in the Second Round and second seed Arizona in the Sweet Sixteen.
 This advanced Clemson to only their second Elite Eight in program history.
 In the Elite Eight the Tigers lost in a rematch of an early season game against Alabama 89–82 to end their season.
 After the season, Ian Schieffelin was named ACC Most Improved Player, becoming the second Clemson player to win the award.
 PJ Hall was named to the All-ACC First Team.